hoffmanjon/RSNetworking/README.md

 #####Functions

-* isHostnameReachable(hostname: NSString) -> Bool - WILL BE DEPRECIATED SOON.
-This function will check to see if a host is available or not.
-This is a class function.
-* isNetworkAvailable(hostname: NSString) -> Bool  -  This function will check to see if the network is available.
+\* isNetworkAvailable(hostname: NSString) -> Bool  -  This function will check to see if the network is available.
 This is a class function.
 * networkConnectionType(hostname: NSString) -> ConnectionType  -  This function will return the type of network connection that is available.
 The ConnectionType is an enum which can equal one of the following three types:  NONETWORK, MOBILE3GNETWORK or WIFINETWORK.

 ## Extensions